Hello there, adventurer! Thinking about climbing Kilimanjaro? You are in the right place!

 Well, first of all, please, PLEASE do not go for the cheapest operator, this is really not the time and place to risk your health.

 Remember – incompetent guides can make the trip horrible and even life-threatening.

-NOTE: Read below to see which company I used, why I recommend it and get a 5% discount for your tour if you decide on going with them too!
+NOTE: Read below to see the name of the company I recommend and why and to get a 7 (!!) % discount for your own tour if you decide on going with them!

 Say, you found a tour agency that offers you the option to hike Kilimanjaro significantly cheaper than the others and you really would not mind to save a couple of hundred bucks.
 Why should it be extremely suspicious to you?

 You see, as all the tour companies (no exceptions) have to pay an entrance fee to the Government for each tourist, which is about 800 – 850 US$ depending on the number of days you will spend in Kilimanjaro National Park.

 So, the only thing the company can save on is equipment, food, and the porters’ salary.

 You don’t want your tent to be of bad quality and your sleeping bags to be thin.
 If you feel cold and miserable at night, you won’t make it to the summit, trust me!